Security-Onion-Solutions/securityonion-docs/managing-alerts.rst

 	      track: by_src
               ip: 10.10.3.0/24

-If you want to suppress SID 2013030 for multiple IPs where source IP address is in the 10.10.3.0/24 subnet and also IP address 10.0.0.5 simply separate them with a comma:
+If you want to suppress a SID for multiple IP addresses, you can separate the IP addresses with a comma.
+For example, suppose you want to suppress SID 2013030 for the 10.10.3.0/24 subnet and also IP address 10.0.0.5:

 ::